anthobarbarich/pc2020/content/green.md

     Taking our responsibility, we offset the unavoidable climate impact through the support of CO2logic’s climate project.
   img: "/uploads/co2.svg"
+- title: 9.
+Camping
+  description: Camping has always been an ecological issue for festivals, mainly regarding
+    all the waste left over.
+We have been working on the problem since our first edition and will implement for the second time in a row our circular camping where each camper has the opportunity to rent recycled camping gear, how cool is that?
+  img: "/uploads/  9.svg"
 description: ''

 ---